-- Roll out pasty and plate down and cut out circle.
-Transfer circle to a rimless baking sheet limned with parchment paper.
+- Roll out pastry.
+Place a dinner plate down and cut out a circle.
+Transfer circle to a rimless baking sheet lined with parchment paper.

-- Place pesto in middle of the circle and spread over pastry leaving a 1 inch (2.5 cm) border, all the way around pastry circle.
+- Place pesto in the middle of the circle and spread over the pastry leaving a 1 inch (2.5 cm) border, all the way around pastry circle.

 - Place 2nd circle on top.

-- Place small juice glass in center of circle to create an indentation.
+- Place small juice glass in the center of the circle to create an indentation.
 Remove glass.